Access rent and security deposit help in Miami-Dade area.

 Miami Department of Community Development ((305) 4161978) as well as the Miami Dade County Homeless Trust (305) 375-1490 both administer the Homelessness Prevention and Rapid Re-Housing Program (HPRP), which was created from stimulus funds from the American Recovery and Reinvestment Act of 2009.
 Components of this program include housing/rent help, security deposits, counseling, and even funds for paying energy bills.

-The Miami Coalition For the Homeless works with agencies on stopping evictions and assisting the homeless in the county.
-They coordinate resources in the region.
-So the coalition may have information on free legal aid, low income housing or one time financial assistance.
+New Life and Homeless Prevention services works with agencies on stopping evictions and assisting the homeless in the county.
+They coordinate resources in the region and can sometimes provide referrals to rental assistance programs.
+So the coalition may have information on free legal aid, low income housing, transitional living centers or one time financial assistance.

+Most of the aid is from partnerships in the community.
 There may be information on places to turn for emergency rent assistance, loans for housing needs or paying security deposits.
 The non-profit also works closely with state of Florida, federal agencies, and government organizations to receive funding and maximize resources in the community.
-(786) 469-2060
+(305-573-3333)

 Another option that is offered across Florida, and is available for Miami Dade County as well, is the Emergency Financial Assistance for Housing Program (EFAHP).
 The size of the program is fairly limited, and funds are provided on a first-come-first-served basis to the earliest applicants and people who are in need of help paying rent.
 In addition, a small amount of money is typically made available to help with back rent expenses or, in certain cases, security deposits.